Earn college credit while still in high schoolDual Enrollment

 For traditional dual enrollment, students may take up to 11 credits per semester or 23 credits in a year.

 Advanced Placement (AP) students prepare for college by experiencing college-level coursework taught by high school faculty.
 Students may receive college credit for the course if they score high enough on the AP exam.
 Dual-enrolled high school students are taught by university professors and earn college credits the same way a college student would, by taking and passing a college course.

 Yes, Harrisburg University is an accredited university, so its courses transfer to other institutions.
 Depending on the college and the course of study, a Harrisburg University course may transfer as a general education course, a major requirement or an elective.
 If a student earns a C or higher, the course should transfer.

-Yes, if you have successfully passed and received credit for a dual enrollment course from the university and with verification of your high school graduation you are admitted to Harrisburg University.
+It depends; if you successfully pass and receive credit for a dual enrollment course from the university AND satisfy our minimum cumulative GPA requirement (2.75 upon graduation), you will be admitted to Harrisburg University.

 Dual Enrollment Policies

 - A dual enrolled student may enroll in as many courses as their school district and their parent approves.